quixio/quix-streams/README.md

 <b>Quix Streams</b> is a library for developing <b>real-time</b> streaming applications focused on <b>time-series data</b> and high-performance.
 It's designed to be used for high-frequency telemetry services when you need to process <b>high volumes</b> of time-series data with up to nanosecond precision.
 It uses a message broker such as <b>Apache Kafka</b>, instead of a database, so you can process time-series data with high performance and resource savings.

 Quix Streams <b>does not use</b> any Domain Specific Language or Embedded framework, it's a library that you can use in your code base.
-This means you can use any data processing library for your chosen language ,together with Quix Streams.
+This means you can use any data processing library for your chosen language, together with Quix Streams.

 Quix Streams currently supports the following languages: